larswolterssoftware/larswolterssoftware/README.md

 ### Stack

-- Frontend: React + Tailwind CSS OR TALL stack (depends on what we're building)
+- Frontend: React + Tailwind CSS or TALL stack (depends on what we're building)
 - Backend: PHP & Laravel

 I use Notion for taking notes, JetBrains IDEs for coding and email.